Pittsburgh, PA(412) 980-1442

 Placeholder Description…

-Leah (She/Her)
+Leah Horner (She/Her)

 Alisha has extensive experience working with diverse individuals of all ages and applies a systems and person-in-environment approach in her practice with a focus on cultural sensitivity.
 She incorporates Person-Centered, Cognitive Behavioral, Existential, and Feminist therapies, along with psychoeducation, mindfulness, coping skills, boundaries, social skill development, communication skills, and trauma-informed care.
 Alisha is a member of the LGBTQIA community and takes pleasure in supporting neurodivergent individuals.
 Alisha is in the process of becoming an EMDR trained clinician to better serve her clients.